Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-In RRF 3.1 and later for Duet 3, the auxiliary serial port remains disabled until a M575 P1 command is received.
+* In RRF 3.1 and later for Duet 3, the auxiliary serial port remains disabled until a M575 P1 command is received.
 This is to allow the IO_0 port to be used for other purposes.
 In RRF 3.2 and later on all boards, the auxilliary serial port(s) remain disabled until enabled using M575.
+* In RRF 3.6.0 and later, the USB port can now be switched into PanelDue mode using M575.

 ## M576: Set SPI comms parameters